badgirlbongi/bongihub/workflow.md

 06/02/2024
 + doing testing to see where to go next
 + display the average rating or error as a pop up for the displayReviews.php changes on reviews.php
++ throwing errors again with submitting the rate and comment